aheckmann/node-gameroom/README.md

 ## Clientside

-There is a global room object you can use to send events back to the server and notify the other players etc.
+There is a global `room` object you use to send/recieve events from the server to notify other players etc.

-room.send(message) Encodes message and sends it to server
+`room.send(message)` Encodes message and sends it to server

-room.log A typical safe cross-browser logger
+`room.log` A typical cross-browser safe console logger

-room.doc A cached referrence to jQuery(document)
+`room.doc` A cached referrence to `jQuery(document)`

-Received messages are auto decoded and triggered on document so you can simply bind to them: jQuery(document).bind("gamestart", fn)
+Received messages are auto decoded and triggered on document so you can simply bind to them:
+    jQuery(document).bind("gamestart", function(event, arg1, arg2, ...){
+      room.log(arguments)
+    })

 ## Events